qrpike/spotify-playlist-downloader/README.md

 # Spotify Playlist Downloader

-Download an entire spotify playlist ( FROM SPOTIFY ) to your local machine.
+Download an entire spotify playlist ( FROM SPOTIFY @ 160kbps ) to your local machine.

+Also upon download it writes the ID3 data to the file.

 ###To install: